-The Holographic Image is a unique process which enhances the threedimensional effects and realism of stereo sound.
-This is modeled in DSP, from a design based on Bob's legendary (and much sought after) Carver C-9.
+The Holographic Image (also called "Sonic Holography") is a unique process which enhances the threedimensional effects and realism of stereo sound.
+This is modeled in DSP, from a design based on Bob's legendary (and much sought after) Carver C-9 Sonic Holography Generator.